Keeping Explorers Connected

 ESC engineers play a critical role in enabling NASA to explore more of our universe than ever before, crafting cutting-edge solutions for the next generation of science and discovery.

-Exploration and Space Communications projects affect billions of lives around the globe, from creating technology for search and rescue to bringing down data used in weather forecasting and much more.
+ESC projects affect billions of lives around the globe, from creating technology for search and rescue to bringing down data used in weather forecasting and much more.

-We provide communications support for more than 50 scientific, technology and human spaceflight missions.
+We provide communications support for more than 50 scientific, technology, and human spaceflight missions.

-We advance emerging technologies such as optical communications, quantum communications, disruption tolerant networking and more.
+We advance emerging technologies such as optical communications, quantum communications, disruption tolerant networking, and more.